kassko/data-mapper/README.md

 $person->getName();
 ```

-With DataMapper, the access logic is in the configuration in object with annotations (note that the configuration also could be in a separed yaml or php file or in the object with inner php or inner yaml).
+With data-mapper, the access logic is in the configuration in object with annotations (note that the configuration also could be in a separed yaml or php file or in the object with inner php or inner yaml).

 ```php
 use Kassko\DataMapper\ObjectExtension\LoadableTrait;